-How to calculate your carbon footprint in a shared office space
+Learn about how to calculate your carbon footprint when you share an office

 So you want to know your carbon footprint, but you share an office?
 Read on to hear some tips about how to go about it.

 You’ve read (or at least heard about!) the latest IPCC report and the dire and imminent consequences of climate inaction and you’re ready to step up and do your bit.
 Awesome!
 Your first step is to calculate your company’s operational carbon footprint to set a baseline.
 It’s here that you hit your first stumbling block - you share an office with other companies and organisations...